Francis Galton: Personal life

 Galton is buried in the family tomb in the churchyard of St Michael and All Angels, in the village of Claverdon, Warwickshire.

-Personal life and character

-In January 1853, Galton met Louisa Jane Butler (1822–1897) at his neighbour's home and they were married on 1 August 1853.
-The union of 43 years proved childless.

-It has been written of Galton that "On his own estimation he was a supremely intelligent man."
-Later in life, Galton proposed a connection between genius and insanity based on his own experience:

 Awards and influence

 Over the course of his career Galton received many awards, including the Copley Medal of the Royal Society (1910).
 He received in 1853 the Founder's Medal, the highest award of the Royal Geographical Society, for his explorations and map-making of southwest Africa.
 He was elected a member of the Athenaeum Club in 1855 and made a Fellow of the Royal Society in 1860.
 His autobiography also lists: